 Every treatment for a brain tumor can cause side effects or changes to your body and how you feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of tumor.
 This can make it hard to predict how you will feel during treatment.

 As you prepare to start treatment, it is normal to fear treatment-related side effects.
 It may help to know that your health care team will work to prevent and relieve side effects.
-This part of treatment is called “palliative care” or "supportive care."
+This part of treatment is called palliative and supportive care.
 It is an important part of your treatment plan, regardless of your age or the stage of disease.

-Common physical side effects from each treatment option for a brain tumor are listed in the Types of Treatment section.
+Common physical side effects from each treatment option for a brain tumor are described in the Types of Treatment section.
 Learn more about side effects of a brain tumor and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the tumor’s location and grade, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.